istanbuljs/istanbuljs.github.io/content/integrations/index.md

   with V8's built in coverage enabled.
 Uses Istanbul reports for displaying coverage.
 * [Jest](https://github.com/facebook/jest): JavaScript testing solution that
-  works out of the box for any React project.
-Uses Istanbul's API for providing coverage reports.
+  works out of the box for any JavaScript project.
+Uses Istanbul's API for collecting coverage data and providing coverage reports.
 * [node-tap](https://github.com/tapjs/node-tap): a testing framework that bundles nyc for test coverage.
-* [nyc](https://github.com/istanbuljs/nyc): command line tool for instrumenting code with Istanbul coverage (the successor to [istanbul](https://www.npmjs.com/package/istanbul)).
+* [nyc](https://github.com/istanbuljs/nyc): command line tool for instrumenting code with Istanbul coverage (the successor to the [istanbul](https://www.npmjs.com/package/istanbul) command line tool).